lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Jira] My tickets on a specific project/README.md

 - **projectname**: Project name to filter tickets
 - **atlassian_url**: Atlassian URL (ex : https://domain.atlassian.net/)

+## Necessary API Scopes
+- read:jira-work - This scope allows the micro-app to read Jira issues, projects, and workflows, enabling it to retrieve tickets across all projects
+- read:jira-users - This scope allows the micro-app to read Jira users, enabling it to retrieve users for the user

 ## Comments on Functioning
 1. **getuser**: Gets information about the current user
 2. **Getaccid**: Gets the Atlassian userId from the LumApps email